kevinponce/keivnponce-blog/content/blog/react-loading-component/index.md

 date: "2019-10-23T22:12:00.121Z"
 tags: ["javascript", "react"]
 header: { type: 'icon', bgColor: '#E6CE33', icon: 'js' }
+description: How to create a loading Component in reactjs to prevent user from seeing component before data is loaded
 ---

 Sometimes in react your view is dependent on a api call, and need to display a loading icon as you wait for the api.